duleorlovic/blog/_posts/2016-09-12-ruby-math-hackerrank.markdown

 Def: gcm(m, n) is the largest positive integer d which divides both m and n.
 That means d|m, d|n and for any c which c|m and c|n we have d>=c

-The: fpr a, b nonzero integer, their gcd(a,b) is linear combination of a and b
+The: for a, b nonzero integer, their gcd(a,b) is linear combination of a and b
 ie: exists s and t such that s*a+t*b=gcd(a,b)
 Proof: let d be least positive linear combination d = s*a+t*b .
 We can show that d|a.